 On the ICCS

-The 12th edition will be held, one year out of phase with the intended triennial frequency, from 12-16 June 2022 at the beautiful Conference Center in Noordwijkerhout, The Netherlands.
+The 13th edition will be held from 1st – 5th of June 2025 at the beautiful Conference Center in Noordwijkerhout, The Netherlands.

 The conference is jointly supported by: